car-z/SonicSynchronicity-JSAC-Using-Active-Sonar/README.md

 # hand-gesture-sensing
 CMU REU Project: ongoing

-Created signal processing pipeline for FMCW chirps.
-Now working on creating a pipeline for OFDM pulses.
+Signal processing pipeline to create and process FMCW chirps for sensing.
+Also signal processing piepline to create and process OFDM chirps for accurate sensing.